Monday, July 14, 2025

 where the "T"s represent pressing the Tab key on the typewriter and "s" again represents the Stop code.
 The spaces are optional and will be ignored by the G-15 hardware.
 Note that the words must be entered in the reverse of the order that they will be stored in memory—an artifact of the precession mechanism used by the G-15 input/output subsystem.

-Jim would have have preceded either of these forms by engaging the ENABLE switch on the base of the typewriter and typing "sc7fq".
+Jim would have preceded either of these forms by engaging the ENABLE switch on the base of the typewriter and typing "sc7fq".
 The ENABLE switch caused the G-15 hardware to recognize certain typewriter keys as control commands.
 These keys caused the following to occur:

 • "s" canceled any input/output operation that was currently in progress.
 This was not needed if no I/O was active.